jovanovic-filip/kiln-watchdog/README.md

 # Kiln Watchdog

-A simple kiln watchdog service to read temperature from MAX31855 and K-type probe on RPI.
+A simple kiln watchdog service to monitor temperature with MAX31855 and K-type probe on RPi.

 ### Features